 About Me

 In my free time, I enjoy designing, programming, and composing music for video games of various genres.
 I also regularly practice and compose music for the piano and trumpet.
-If you want to talk about games, game design, music, math, programming, or anything else, feel free to contact me at jserf02@gmail.com.

 Note: The following sections on this website contain links to descriptions and demos of projects I've completed.
 Due to the nature of the projects I have worked on so far, I cannot publicly upload the code for many of my projects onto the internet.
 Each project's page will explain more if this is the case.
 However, I can still send segments of the code to interested employers.
 If you're interested in seeing code samples for any project where it is not already linked, please contact me at jserf02@gmail.com and I will send them as soon I can.